pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

 ### Step 2.
 Configure Amazon S3 access

 To allow TiDB cloud to access the source data in your Amazon S3 bucket, take the following steps to configure the bucket access for TiDB Cloud and get the Role-ARN.
-Once the configuration is done for one TiDB cluster in a project, all TiDB clusters in that project can access the Amazon S3 bucket.
+Once the configuration is done for one TiDB cluster in a project, all TiDB clusters in that project can use the same Role-ARN to access your Amazon S3 bucket.

 1. In the TiDB Cloud Console, get the TiDB Cloud account ID and external ID of the target TiDB cluster.

-    1. In the TiDB Cloud Console, choose your target project, and then click the name of your target cluster.
-The overview page of your cluster is displayed.
+    1. In the TiDB Cloud Console, choose your target project, and then click the name of your target cluster to go to its overview page.
-    2. In the cluster information pane on the left, click **Import**.
+    2. In the cluster overview pane on the left, click **Import**.
 The **Data Import Task** page is displayed.
     3. On the **Data Import Task** page, click **Show AWS IAM policy settings** to get the TiDB Cloud Account ID and TiDB Cloud External ID, and then take a note of these IDs for later use.

 2. In the AWS Management Console, create a managed policy for your Amazon S3 bucket.

     1. Sign in to the AWS Management Console and open the Amazon S3 console at <https://console.aws.amazon.com/s3/>.
-    2. In the **Buckets** list, choose the name of your bucket with the source data, click **Copy ARN** to get your S3 bucket ARN (for example, `arn:aws:s3:::tidb-cloud-soure-data`), and then take a note of the bucket ARN for later use.
+    2. In the **Buckets** list, choose the name of your bucket with the source data, click **Copy ARN** to get your S3 bucket ARN (for example, `arn:aws:s3:::tidb-cloud-source-data`), and then take a note of the bucket ARN for later use.

         ![Copy bucket ARN](/media/tidb-cloud/copy-bucket-arn.png)

     3. Open the IAM console at <https://console.aws.amazon.com/iam/>, click **Policies** in the navigation pane on the left, and then click **Create Policy** in the **Policies** pane on the right.
     4. On the **Create policy** page, click the **JSON** tab.
-    5. Copy the following access policy template and paste it into the policy text field.
+    5. Copy the following access policy template and paste it to the policy text field.

         ```
         {